neha2426/neha2426/README.md

 ### Hi there ,I'm Kumari Neha 👋

 Enthusiast about machine learning, computer vision.
-Worked with Tableau and Docker.
 Familiar with neural networks.
 Passionate about implementing and launching new ideas.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on Computer Vision
 - 🌱 I’m currently learning Transfer learning.